What is this?

 Who am I?

-The Many Faces of the One: article 8 - the unpublished esoteric writings of an aging yogi.
+The Many Faces of the One: article 8 - the unpublished esoteric writings and works of an ageing yogi.

 I am Spirit.
 I am free.
 I am free from praise and blame, fame and misfortune, affection and ill-will, success and failure.
-I am free from good and bad, right and wrong, pure and impure.
+I am free from good and bad, right and wrong, pure and impure, high and low.
 I am free from guilt and shame, elation and sorrow, gain and loss, fear and uncertainty.
 I am free from the mental and physical faculties of the mind and body.
 I am free from the false impressions of doer-ship and the duality of subject and object.
-I am free from the appearance, change and disappearance of all creation, and its myriad of forms.
+I am free from the appearance, change and disappearance of all creation, and its myriad of forms and constructs.
 These things do not limit me or imprison me.
 They cannot hurt me or destroy me.
 They do not define me."
 Only God is Real.

-continuing from the esoteric writings and works of article 7
+continuing from the unpublished esoteric writings and works of article 7

 BEING AWAKE

 What was once seen and identified as 'self' or 'I' becomes uncertain, translucent and unreliable.
 Our self-reliance and trust on separateness, I-am-the-body and individuality lessens, and potentially disappears, and the self-importance that we placed on the ever-changing phenomenal world and the mind/body experience becomes somewhat secondary to us.
 This spiritual recognition and self-knowing of Self-realization is known as an impersonal, selfless and objectless knowing.
 It is the Self-knowing of knowing itself without a formed or conditioned fixed identity that knows it.
-There is no real or permanent individualized 'I' or 'me' to who this realization happens or belongs.
-It is the awakening of knowing itself as being the silence and stillness of transcendental impersonal knowing and knowledge.
+There is no real or permanent individualized 'I' or 'me' to whom this realization happens or belongs.
+It is the awakening and awareness of knowing itself as being the silence and stillness of transcendental impersonal knowing and Self-knowledge.
 It is the impersonal knowing of knowing without a fixed and limited individualized and embodied subject.
 It simply is the ever-present 'I-am'.
-It is simply Reality itself, as it is.
-And this Reality is all seen as the impersonal, unchanging, ever-present and unmoving pure 'Spirit' playing with and knowing itself in all that is experienced and known.
+It is simply God-Reality itself, as it is.
+And this God-Reality is all seen as the impersonal, unchanging, ever-present and unmoving pure 'Spirit' playing with and knowing itself in all that is experienced and known in multiple expressions and constructs.
 It is all Divinity itself.
 It has not come from anywhere and so too it does not go anywhere and yet it is everywhere and everything.

 'I-am'.
 Life is'.
 This we cannot deny.